AloisSeckar/InfiniTimeline/README.md

 * `chunk-size` - the number of entries to be initially loaded into scroll view area and then re-loaded each time as user scrolls down.
 Defaults to `10`.
 * `logging` - setting to `true` will enable console debug logs to help you troubleshooting.
 Defaults to `false` and thus no debug logs. **If used, remember to disable again for production!**
 * `css-bg-color` - allows you to customize background color for each data entry.
 Must be stringified CSS color expression.
 Defaults to `transparent`.
 * `css-text-color` - allows you to customize text color for each data entry.
+By default this color also applies to central axis and the pointer icons.
 Must be stringified CSS color expression.
 Defaults to `black`.

 ### CSS customization
 Currently basic CSS styling (except background and text color) is built-in.
 Couple of CSS pre-sets to choose from via prop is planned in future versions.